 - The purpose of open samples / samples with known secrets is to set up tests for the evaluation and not, in the case of a composite evaluation, to repeat the platform evaluation. - The use of open samples / samples with known secrets, the information flow between parties and if necessary the support of extra services is discussed and agreed upon between the Certification Body, the evaluator, the developer and the developer of the open samples.
 This also includes the time spent for tests with the open samples / samples with known secrets. - Failures and observations resulting from the tests are communicated and made known at least to the Certification Body of the TOE.
-In case of a composite evaluation, the Certification Body of the composite TOE shall take appropriate steps together with the Certification Body of the underlying platform evaluation in accordance with rules of the state-of-the-art document COMPOSITE PRODUCT EVALUATION FOR SMART CARDS AND SIMILAR DEVICES. - The rating shall make provision for the judgement whether or not the attack would have been possible without the use of "open samples / samples with known secrets" (see section 4.7.5).
+In case of a composite evaluation, the Certification Body of the composite TOE shall take appropriate steps together with the Certification Body of the underlying platform evaluation in accordance with rules of the state-of-the-art documents COMPOSITE PRODUCT EVALUATION FOR